rush2406/Diabetic-Retinopathy-detection/README.md

 We've used further used augmentation techniques to create a balanced dataset having ~1000 images per class.

+After augmentation and preprocessing, the dataset - https://drive.google.com/open?id=14aWPQSqwvTxQKh2cSbchpGmkGanguh9A

 # Files
 1) Avg_final.py - A Keras file with code for training and testing the performance of ensemble model.